-Juniper Green Field Private Limited is a private Company domiciled in India and is incorporated under the provisions of the Companies Act, 2013.
+Juniper Green Three Private Limited is a private Company domiciled in India and is incorporated under the provisions of the Companies Act, 2013.
 The Company is subsidiary of Juniper Green Energy Private Limited.
 The registered office of the Company is located at F-9, First Floor, Manish Plaza 1, Plot No. 7, MLU, Sector 10, Dwarka, New Delhi-110075.

-The Company was incorporated on January 01, 2020.
+The Company was incorporated on January 27, 2020.
 The Company is primarily engaged in the business of setting up, operating, generation, supply and sale of power in the field of renewable energy.
-The Company constructing 150 MW Solar Power Project in the state of Maharashtra ("Project").
-It will operate and maintain the Project and electricity so generated as a result of the project sold to Maharashtra State Electricity Distribution Company Limited.
+The Company has commissioned 190 MW Solar Power Project in the state of Gujarat ("Project") and electricity generated from it is sold to Gujarat Urja Vikas Nigam Limited.
 Further, since the Company is engaged into infrastructural facilities as provided under schedule VI of Companies Act, 2013, the provisions of section 186 except 186 (1) are not applicable to the Company.

-The financial statements were authorized for issue in accordance with the resolution of the Board of Directors dated September 01, 2022.
+The financial statements were authorized for issue in accordance with the resolution of the Board of Directors dated August 23, 2022.